apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>defaultMode is optional: mode bits used to set permissions on created files by default.
-Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
-YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
-Defaults to 0644.
-Directories within the path are not affected by this setting.
-This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.</p>
+<p>defaultMode is optional: mode bits used to set permissions on created files by default.<br />Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.<br />YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.<br />Defaults to 0644.<br />Directories within the path are not affected by this setting.<br />This might be in conflict with other options that affect the file<br />mode, like fsGroup, and the result can be other mode bits set.</p><br />
 </td>
 </tr>
 </tbody>